 As an employer, effective communication is key to running a successful organization.
-Whether you’re discussing job duties, explaining HR policies, or outlining a benefits package, it's crucial that there's a clear line of communication between employers and employees.
+Whether you're discussing job duties, explaining HR policies, or outlining a benefits package, it's critical to keep an open line of communication between you and your employees.

 Why is an effective communication strategy important?

-When your employees understand why they are working on their tasks, they're more likely to work toward their goals.
+When your employees understand the common goals of your organization, they're more likely to do their part in order to achieve them.
 In addition, an open-door environment can even promote employee retention, helping save employers thousands of dollars on recruitment costs.

 Eight tips for establishing communication with employees

 One way to foster communication is to enact an open-door policy.
-This creates a culture where employees are comfortable going to management for questions and support, but only if the employer means it.
-Employees can generally tell if it's just for show.
+This creates a culture where employees are comfortable going to management for questions and support.
+But this only works if the employer truly welcomes it.
+If not, employees can generally tell if an "open door" is just for show.

-An open door policy should also allow and encourage employees to provide candid feedback.
-This helps employers keep an eye on potential concerns so they can tackle those issues.
+An open-door policy should also allow and encourage employees to provide candid feedback.
+This helps you keep an eye on potential concerns so you can tackle those issues before they grow.

 2. Encourage feedback

-Not only should employees feel comfortable with providing unprompted feedback, but employers should also ask for feedback directly.
+You can't have open communication without welcoming employee feedback.
+Not only should workers feel comfortable with providing unprompted feedback, but employers should also ask their employees for feedback directly.
 This is especially vital when implementing a new program or policy within your company.

-This can be done through employee surveys, such as engagement surveys.
-Ask employees direct and specific questions.
-Be sure they understood the message that was delivered and that all concerns are addressed.
-Once you've gotten feedback, use it to improve your future strategies.
+You can gather feedback from direct reports through employee surveys, such as engagement surveys or anonymous surveys.
+Ask your employees direct and specific questions.
+Be sure they understand all the messages you deliver and address what concerns they may have.
+Once you receive their constructive feedback, you can use it to improve future strategies.

 There may be a time when an employer receives feedback that doesn't make sense to act on.
-If this is the case, employers should communicate with employees about why their feedback wasn't implemented, so they don't feel ignored.
+If this is the case, be honest with your employees about why the feedback wasn't implemented so they don't feel ignored.

 Feedback is also crucial for teams.
-By normalizing feedback in your company culture, your teams can start to improve together, helping uplift the entire organization.
+By normalizing feedback in your company culture, your teams can start to improve together and uplift the entire organization.
 As a result of an open culture that values and seeks feedback, you'll eliminate toxic behaviors and boost employee morale.

 3. Establish ground rules

-Different employees will have different communication preferences.
+Different employees will have different communication styles.
 Depending on the information being communicated, employers may choose to take a different approach with each employee or apply the same process to everyone.

-Regardless of how and when communication happens, it's important to establish expectations at the start.
-Determine whether there will be daily check-ins, weekly status updates, or monthly meetings with individual employees and your team.
+Regardless of how and when communication happens, it's important to establish expectations at the start with communication channels.
+Determine whether there will be regular meetings such as daily check-ins, weekly one-on-one meetings, or annual reviews with individual employees and your leadership team.
 Once you have a communication plan, ensure everyone knows the expectations.

 4. Ensure confidentiality